+As Norway’s second largest public sector purchaser, the City of Oslo, will change their consumption behavior and reduce the unnecessary use of plastic in municipal bodies by supporting products that contribute to a circular economy, products that are designed for recycling and encourage reuse.
 The City of Oslo has mapped all purchases of plastic products across the municipality, with particular attention on single-use plastics, to fully grasp the scale of use of plastic products in the municipality.
 By mapping plastic consumption, the City was able to identify which products were problematic and which agencies they needed to target.

-Cotton swabs made of plastic are top two waste item found at beaches in Oslo.
-As a result the City of Oslo took out plastic cotton swabs from the assortment of the procurement agreement for medical supplies, and replaced it with cotton swabs made of paper.
+For example, because cotton swabs made of plastic are among the top two waste items found at beaches in Oslo, the city took out plastic cotton swabs from the assortment of the procurement agreement for medical supplies, and replaced it with cotton swabs made of paper.

-In 2016, the City of Hamburg introduced GPP rules which banned municipal use of items including coffee capsules, single-use bottles and utensils, and introduced reusable cups to several public institutions, including cafeterias of public administration and the police academy.
+In 2016, the City of Hamburg introduced rules that ban municipal use of items including plastic coffee capsules, single-use bottles and utensils, and introduced reusable cups to several public institutions, including cafeterias of public administration and the police academy.
 The move stopped the use of up to 675,000 single-use cups each year.

-Public campaigns that engage and educate local communities on plastic waste impacts can support community action and intervention.
+Public awareness campaigns that engage and educate local communities on plastic waste can spur community action and affect consumer choices.
 TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: The aim...View full Best Practice details